The political cartoon that became a Mexican memento mori.

 In 2001 the Thai government formed the Global Thai Restaurant Company, Ltd. whose goal has been to spread Thai food and Thai culture around the world.
 This government-supported program offers generous loans to Thai nationals living abroad to open restaurants.
 They offer training in the cooking of standardized Thai dishes, they award “Thai Select” certificates for restaurants that are of high quality, and they have created A Manual for Thai Chefs Going Abroad to help train new Thai restaurateurs.
 They also offer predesigned restaurant packages to create Thai restaurants at different price points.

-• Elephant Jump is the lower-priced experience aimed at $5 to $15 per customer • Cool Basil is the mid-tier offering at $15 to $25 per person • Golden Leaf is the higher-end culinary experience at $25 to $30 per person
+• Elephant Jump: the lower-priced experience aimed at $5 to $15 per customer • Cool Basil: the mid-tier offering at $15 to $25 per person • Golden Leaf: the higher-end culinary experience at $25 to $30 per person

 Some Thai restaurants are even named after these packages – they didn’t even bother to come up with their own names.
 These Thai restaurant packages are like a government sponsored version of the “Irish pub in a box”.

 The Thai government’s efforts fall under what is known as culinary diplomacy, or gastrodiplomacy – it’s soft diplomacy.
 Through food you can introduce your culture to other countries, winning hearts and minds through stomachs.
 As a result of Thailand’s success other countries are creating similar programs including Peru, South Korea, and Taiwan among others.
 Culinary diplomacy can generate revenue through increases in exports and tourism.
 Indirectly, these programs can create favorable impressions of a country, its culture, and its people.